zamber/ck5/media/README.md

         src: '/url/to/media'
     }, origin);

-## Examples
+## Demo

-You can see this plugin and a minimalistic media browser in action @ https://akilli.github.io/rte/ck5-media
+You can see this plugin and a minimalistic media browser in action @ https://akilli.github.io/rte/ck5

  Check the source code of the minimalistic media browser example @ https://github.com/akilli/rte/tree/master/browser